netxms/netxms-doc/admin/user-management.rst

      - Comma- or whitespace-separated list of URIs in a format `schema://host:port`.
        Supported schemas: `ldap://`, `ldaps://` (LDAP over TLS), `ldapi://` (LDAP over IPC), and `cldap://` (connectionless LDAP).

-       **Windows specific**\ : for server based on Windows system this parameter should be set according to this rules: empty string(attempts to find the "default" LDAP server), a domain name, or a space-separated list of host names or dotted strings that represent the IP address of hosts running an LDAP server to which to connect.
+       **Windows specific**\ : for servers based on Windows this parameter should be set according to these rules: empty string attempts to find the "default" LDAP server), a domain name, or a space-separated list of host names or dotted strings that represent the IP address of hosts running an LDAP server to which to connect.
 Each host name in the